mika-sc/OPN3LPT/README.md

 ### 3. About drivers

-   Using a special PMD driver called PMDLPT.
+   Using a special PMD driver "PMDLPT".

    Two versions here: